 Ukrainian human rights organizations express a strong protest against the latest searches in homes of Crimean Tatars.
-As reported, on February 17, 2021 the occupational authorities in Crimea have again resorted to politically motivated criminal persecution of the Ukrainian citizens.
+As reported, on February 17, 2021 the occupying authorities in Crimea have again resorted to politically motivated criminal persecution of the Ukrainian citizens.
 Russian law enforcement services conducted searches in 7 homes of Crimean residents.

 Upon those searches Russian law enforcement services detained 7 people, including Ernest Ibrahimov, Oleh Fedorov, Azamat Eiupov, Lenur Seidametov, Abdulbori Makhamadaminov, Tymur Yalkabov and Yashar Shikhametov.
-All of the detained people were brought to the Directorate of the FSB in the occupied Crimea.
+All of the detained people were brought to the Directorate of the FSB in occupied Crimea.
 They were not given the information regarding the reasons for the detainment.
 Abdulbori Makhamadaminov has been released after interrogation.

-The human rights community believes that those raids by Russian law enforcement services represent the attempts of the occupational authorities to destroy the remains of civic activism in Crimea.
+The human rights community believes that those raids by Russian law enforcement services represent the attempts of the occupying authorities to destroy the remains of civic activism in Crimea.
 Four of the detained people are activists.
 Lenur Seidametov took part in delivering packages to political prisoners in detention centers.
 Oleh Fedorov attended politically motivated trials, participated in informational campaigns in support of Crimean Tatar political prisoners.
 He also provided financial help to families of political prisoners.
 Ernest Ibrahimov is an activist of “Crimean Solidarity” – a civic movement that regularly covers the situation around political prisoners and provides support to their families.
 He attended searches and trials against Crimean Tatar activists in Simferopol and Rostov-on-Don.
 He also coordinated deliveries of packages to political prisoners.
 Azamat Eiupov participated in a Crimean Tatar protest on a Red square in Moscow in July 2019.

 On February 17, 2021 around 4 am Russian law enforcement services conducted searches in homes of 7 people in 5 different settlements.
-In particular, it has been reported that searches were conducted in homes of Abdulbori Makhamadaminov in Radiansky (Soviet) administrative area, Azamat Eiupov in Bilohirsk, Tymur Yalkabov in Simferopol, Ernest Ibrahimov in Bakhchisaray, Oleh Fedorov in Bakhchisaray, Lenur Seidametov in Simferopol and Yashar Shikhametov in Sevastopol.
+In particular, it has been reported that searches were conducted in homes of Abdulbori Makhamadaminov in Radiansky administrative area, Azamat Eiupov in Bilohirsk, Tymur Yalkabov in Simferopol, Ernest Ibrahimov in Bakhchisaray, Oleh Fedorov in Bakhchisaray, Lenur Seidametov in Simferopol and Yashar Shikhametov in Sevastopol.
 As a result of searches Russian law enforcement officers seized passports (including Ukrainian passports) of the detained people.
-According to activists, the detained are being accused of a crime under the article 205.5 (“Organizing the activities of a terrorist organization as well as participation in activities of such organization”)
+According to activists, the detained are being suspected of a crime under the article 205.5 (“Organizing the activities of a terrorist organization as well as participation in activities of such organization”)

 As of 9 am all detained persons were brought to the Directorate of the FSB in Simferopol for interrogation.
 The detained were not given information regarding the reasons of detainment.
 Abdulbori Makhamadaminov has been released after the interrogation.